4Kids Entertainment: 1990–2000: Expansion and name change

-The 1990s were seen as turning point for the company.
 In the early 1990s, LCI expanded its operations and began television production in 1992.
 This would include English-dubbing Japanese anime through its subsidiary 4Kids Productions, which the company would be mostly known for.

-In 1987, Bobby Kotick (now President and CEO of Activision Blizzard) tried to acquire Commodore International.
-When Kotick was unsuccessful he instead purchased a controlling stake in LCI, thus also becoming LCI's CEO and chairman in June 1990.
+In 1987, Bobby Kotick (former President and CEO of Activision Blizzard) tried to acquire Commodore International.
+When Kotick was unsuccessful, he instead purchased a controlling stake in LCI, thus also becoming LCI's CEO and chairman in June 1990.
 Kotick later traded out of his stake in LCI and bought a 25% stake in Activision in December 1990.
 In March 1991, Kotick became CEO at Activision.

 The company did $6 million in sales in 1989 and employed 14 people by 1990.

 On March 12, 1991, LCI appointed Alfred Kahn as its chairman and CEO.

 In 1992, two subsidiaries were established by the company: The Summit Media Group, Inc. and 4Kids Productions.

 The company changed its name from Leisure Concepts Inc. to 4Kids Entertainment Inc. on November 16, 1995.
 Although the company changed its name, "Leisure Concepts" still operated as a separate subsidiary of the company, meaning the company may have decided to use the "Leisure Concepts" name for branding purposes.

 By 1999, 4Kids Entertainment employed 50 people.